Childhood nudity

-In contemporary societies, the appropriateness of childhood nudity in various situations is controversial, with many differences in behavior worldwide.
-Depending upon conceptions of childhood innocence and sexuality in general, societies may regard social nudity before puberty as normal, as acceptable in particular situations such as same-sex groups, or unacceptable.
+Childhood nudity is the state of being in which a prepubescent human is without clothing or not clothed according to social norms.
+Very young children, not having learned such norms, and having no modesty, may remove their clothing seeking comfort or as part of play.
+In contemporary societies, the appropriateness of children being unclothed in various situations is controversial, with many differences in behavior worldwide.
+Depending upon conceptions of childhood innocence and sexuality in general, societies may regard nudity before puberty except in private as normal, as acceptable in particular situations such as same-sex groups, or unacceptable.

-Until approximately 20,000 years ago, all humans were hunter-gatherers living in close contact with their natural surroundings.
+Until approximately 12,000 years ago, all humans were hunter-gatherers living in close contact with their natural surroundings.
 In addition to sharing a way of life, they were naked much of the time.
-In prehistoric pastoral societies in warmer climates adults might be minimally clothed or naked while working, and children might not wear clothes until puberty.
+In prehistoric pastoral societies in warmer climates, and in the ancient civilization of the Mediterranean, adults might be minimally clothed or naked while working, and children might not wear clothes until puberty.

-Before the final decades of the 20th century, the nudity of all small children, and boys until puberty, was viewed as non-sexual in Western culture.
+Before the final decades of the 20th century, the nudity of all small children, and boys until puberty, was generally viewed as non-sexual.
 Since the 1980s, there has been a shift in attitudes by those who associate nudity with the threat of child abuse and exploitation, which has been described by some as a moral panic.
-Other societies continue to maintain the need for openness and freedom for healthy child development, allowing children to be nude without shame in safe environments.
+Other societies continue to maintain that openness and freedom are needed for healthy child development, allowing children to be nude without shame in safe environments.

 Stages of human development

-A report issued in 2009 on child sexual development in the United States by the National Child Traumatic Stress Network addressed the questions parents have about what to expect as their children grow up.
+The American Academy of Pediatrics recommends that parents and caregivers learn to understand that a child's explorations of their own and others bodies are motivated by curiosity, not adult sexuality.
+A report issued in 2009 on child sexual development in the United States by the National Child Traumatic Stress Network addressed the questions parents have about what to expect regarding their children being clothed as they grow up.
 Preschool children have a natural curiosity about their own bodies and the bodies of others, and little modesty in their behaviors.
 The report recommended that parents learn what is normal in regard to nudity and sexuality at each stage of a child's development and refrain from overreacting to their children's nudity-related behaviors unless there are signs of a problem (e.g. anxiety, aggression, or sexual interactions between children not of the same age or stage of development).
 The general advice for non-family caregivers is to find ways of setting boundaries without giving the child a sense of shame.
-Both parents and caregivers need to understand that a child's explorations of their own and others bodies are motivated by curiosity, not adult sexuality.